thp/urlwatch/README.md

 compared_versions: 3
 ```

-In ths example, changes are only reported if the webpage becomes different from
+In this example, changes are only reported if the webpage becomes different from
 the latest three distinct states.
-Diff is done relative to the closest match.
+The differences are shown relative to the
+closest match.

 MIGRATION FROM URLWATCH 1.x